ARM-software/psa-api/doc/crypto/appendix/encodings.rst

 .. _ka-encoding:

-Key agreement algorithm encoding
+key-agreement algorithm encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A key agreement algorithm identifier can either be for the standalone key agreement algorithm, or for a combined key agreement with key derivation algorithm.
+A key-agreement algorithm identifier can either be for the standalone key-agreement algorithm, or for a combined key-agreement with key derivation algorithm.
 The former can only be used with `psa_key_agreement()` and `psa_raw_key_agreement()`, while the latter are used with `psa_key_derivation_key_agreement()`.

-The algorithm identifier for standalone key agreement algorithms defined in this specification are encoded as shown in :numref:`fig-ka-raw-fields`.
+The algorithm identifier for standalone key-agreement algorithms defined in this specification are encoded as shown in :numref:`fig-ka-raw-fields`.

 .. figure:: ../figure/encoding/ka_raw.*
     :name: fig-ka-raw-fields

-    Standalone key agreement algorithm encoding
+    Standalone key-agreement algorithm encoding

 The defined values for KA-TYPE are shown in :numref:`table-ka-type`.

-.. csv-table:: Key agreement algorithm sub-type values
+.. csv-table:: Key-agreement algorithm sub-type values
     :name: table-ka-type
     :header-rows: 1
     :align: left
     :widths: auto

-    Key agreement algorithm, KA-TYPE, Algorithm identifier, Algorithm value
+    Key-agreement algorithm, KA-TYPE, Algorithm identifier, Algorithm value
     FFDH, ``0x01``, `PSA_ALG_FFDH`, ``0x09010000``
     ECDH, ``0x02``, `PSA_ALG_ECDH`, ``0x09020000``

-A combined key agreement is constructed by a bitwise OR of the standalone key agreement algorithm identifier and the key derivation algorithm identifier.
+A combined key agreement is constructed by a bitwise OR of the standalone key-agreement algorithm identifier and the key derivation algorithm identifier.
 This operation is provided by the `PSA_ALG_KEY_AGREEMENT()` macro.

 .. figure:: ../figure/encoding/ka_combined.*

-    Combined key agreement algorithm encoding
+    Combined key-agreement algorithm encoding

-The underlying standalone key agreement algorithm can be extracted from the KA-TYPE field, and the key derivation algorithm from the KDF-TYPE and HASH-TYPE fields.
+The underlying standalone key-agreement algorithm can be extracted from the KA-TYPE field, and the key derivation algorithm from the KDF-TYPE and HASH-TYPE fields.

 .. _key-encapsulation-encoding: